andersevenrud/proto-zoomy-ender/hardware/RESONANCES.md

 # Resonances

-Measured using ADXL345 over SPI on a Pico running as separate MCU.

-> Printer rests on a 35mm thick concrete slab with a 20mm thick foam dampening sheet.
+Printer rests on a 35mm thick concrete slab with a 20mm thick foam dampening sheet.

+Measured using a Fly ADXL345 accelerometer over USB-C.

+## Findings

+Problematic points on my setup:

+* The BLTouch pin rattles and causes some resonances <100Hz
+* Many 5015 fans creates a lot of rattle and resonances over a wide area
+* The accelerometer on the EBB36 is extremely noisy even with no fans running

+And just in general:

+* Hand-made accelerometers needs really short twisted pairs to the host board to be effective
+* The orientation does not matter because Klipper will sum all the axes
+* It does not really matter where it's placed, but it should be as close to center/nozzle as possible

+## Measurements

-## X-Axis
+### X-Axis

 ![shaper_calibrate_x](./images/shaper_calibrate_x.png)